You are here

 Columbia Business School alumni are generous supporters of fellowships and scholarships.
-The MBA Real Estate Program is also proud of additional awards it distributes in partnership with such distinguished organizations as the Association of Real Estate Women (“AREW”), the Mortgage Bankers’ Association (“MBA”), the Urban Land Institute (“ULI”), and New York's Women Executives in Real Estate (WX), and the Young Men’s/Women’s Real Estate Association of New York (YMWREA).
+The MBA Real Estate Program is also proud of the awards its students earn through such distinguished organizations as the Association of Real Estate Women (AREW), the Urban Land Institute (ULI), New York's Women Executives in Real Estate (WX), and the Young Men’s/Women’s Real Estate Association of New York (YMWREA).

-(Please note: there is no separate application for the fellowships described below.
-Your eligibility is determined by the admissions committee and applicants will be notified of an award should it become available).
+There is no separate application for the fellowships described below.
+Your eligibility is determined by the admissions committee.
+Applicants will be notified of an award should it become available.

 Real Estate Circle Fellowships

 These entrance fellowships are funded by the Real Estate Circle and are awarded each year to a select group of entering students who have demonstrated extraordinary leadership capability as well as academic excellence.
 Circle Fellows also are invited to attend Real Estate Circle Academy Breakfasts as guests and receive a complementary two-year Associate level membership in the Real Estate Circle upon graduation.

 Alexander Bodini Memorial Real Estate Fellowships

 Awarded by Daniele D. Bodini ’72, chairman of American Continental Properties Group, the Alexander Bodini Memorial Real Estate Fellowship provides up to two entrance fellowships each year.
 Fellows receive full tuition for one year and are invited to attend the Real Estate Forum Annual Meeting.

 Caswell J. and Mark M. Caplan Fellowship